TomHazellCov/D1-Project-2-2016/README.md

 TABLE OF CONTENTS:

 1) ABOUT
+2) DEPENDENCIES
-2) HOW TO USE GITHUB
+3) HOW TO USE GITHUB
-3) NAMING CONVETNIONS
+4) NAMING CONVETNIONS

+ABOUT:
+The object of this program is that it will create a vertual shopper robot.
+This contains a robot that needs to navigate a map picking up items selected by the user.
+Then it will sort them and output the picked up items to the user.

+DEPENDENCIES:
+Kivy for the main app
+PyQt 5 for the tools.

 HOW TO USE GITHUB: